Sonar: Aircraft

-Helicopters can be used for antisubmarine warfare by deploying fields of active-passive sonobuoys or can operate dipping sonar, such as the AQS-13.
-Fixed wing aircraft can also deploy sonobuoys and have greater endurance and capacity to deploy them.
-Processing from the sonobuoys or dipping sonar can be on the aircraft or on ship.
+Helicopters can be used for anti-submarine warfare by deploying fields of active-passive sonobuoys or can operate dipping sonar, such as the AQS-13.
+Fixed-wing aircraft can also deploy sonobuoys and have greater endurance and capacity to deploy them.
+Processing from the sonobuoys or dipping sonar can be on the aircraft or on a ship.
 Dipping sonar has the advantage of being deployable to depths appropriate to daily conditions.
 Helicopters have also been used for mine countermeasure missions using towed sonars such as the AQS-20A.

 Underwater communications

 Dedicated sonars can be fitted to ships and submarines for underwater communication.

 Ocean surveillance

 The United States began a system of passive, fixed ocean surveillance systems in 1950 with the classified name Sound Surveillance System (SOSUS) with American Telephone and Telegraph Company (AT&T), with its Bell Laboratories research and Western Electric manufacturing entities being contracted for development and installation.
-The systems exploited the SOFAR channel, also known as the deep sound channel, where a sound speed minimum creates a waveguide in which low frequency sound travels thousands of miles.
+The systems exploited the SOFAR channel, also known as the deep sound channel, where a sound speed minimum creates a waveguide in which low-frequency sound travels thousands of miles.

 Analysis was based on an AT&T sound spectrograph, which converted sound into a visual spectrogram representing a time–frequency analysis of sound that was developed for speech analysis and modified to analyze low-frequency underwater sounds.
 That process was Low Frequency Analysis and Recording and the equipment was termed the Low Frequency Analyzer and Recorder, both with the acronym LOFAR.
 LOFAR research was termed Jezebel and led to usage in air and surface systems, particularly sonobuoys using the process and sometimes using "Jezebel" in their name.
 The proposed system offered such promise of long-range submarine detection that the Navy ordered immediate moves for implementation.